Brake and Undercarriage Fires

 Causes

-As per the Fire Triangle, a fire requires three items; a heat source, fuel and oxygen.
+As per the Fire Triangle, a fire requires three items; a heat source, fuel, and oxygen.
 Brake and undercarriage fires are no exception.
-Oxygen is always available when the undercarriage is extended and will also be available in the more confined area of undercarriage bay when retracted.
+Oxygen is always available when the undercarriage is extended, and will also be available in the more confined area of undercarriage bay when retracted.

-The most common fuel source on the undercarriage is the grease used to lubricate the wheel bearings, brake assemblies and retraction mechanisms.
+The most common fuel source on the undercarriage is the grease used to lubricate the wheel bearings, brake assemblies, and retraction mechanisms.
 If undercarriage components are over-lubricated or if old grease is not removed during wheel changes, an excessive amount of grease can accumulate and result in a fire if heated to its flashpoint.
-Aircraft tyres, leaking hydraulic fluid, and other flammables such as residual cleaning solvent from maintenance procedures or fuel leaking from a compromised tank or pipe are also potential fuel sources.
+Aircraft tyres, leaking hydraulic fluid, and other flammables such as residual cleaning solvent from maintenance procedures, or fuel leaking from a compromised tank or pipe are also potential fuel sources.

 Prevention

 Maintenance procedure and protocols are equally important.
 Tyre pressure should be checked regularly and corrected as necessary.
 Consumable brake parts, such as pads and rotors, should be replaced when their wear limits are reached.
-Old grease should be removed from the axles when wheels are changed and new assemblies should be lubricated in accordance with manufacturer guidelines.
+Old grease should be removed from the axles when wheels are changed, and new assemblies should be lubricated in accordance with manufacturer guidelines.
 Fluid leaks on the undercarriage assembly or in the bay should be repaired without delay.

 Fire Fighting

 Whilst the usual strategies for cooling "hot" brakes include use of a remote location, parking into wind, chocking the nose wheel, releasing the parking brake, and use of brake fans when available, should a fire develop, more direct intervention is required.
-Declaration of an emergency, shut down of the aircraft and evacuation of passengers and crew will normally take place.
+Declaration of an emergency, shutdown of the aircraft, and evacuation of passengers and crew will normally take place.
 Responders must exercise caution when approaching burning or overheated wheel assemblies as, so long as the wheels remain inflated, there is a risk of explosive failure of the wheel assembly both laterally and in a fore and aft direction.
 Any approach to the wheel should therefore be conducted obliquely on a 45 degree angle to the tyre sidewall.
 Most manufacturers recommend water misting to cool an overheated wheel assembly but, in the event of a fire, more aggressive intervention such as water cannon, foam or halon might be used.

 Accidents and Incidents